'Undisguised terror': Russia's Kharkiv strike chills Ukraine

-KHARKIV, Ukraine (AP) — In the dust and debris — and the dead — in Kharkiv’s central square, Ukrainians on Tuesday saw what might become of other cities if Russia’s invasion isn’t countered in time.
+KHARKIV, Ukraine (AP) — In the dust, debris and the dead lying in Kharkiv’s central Freedom Square, Ukrainians on Tuesday saw what might become of other cities if Russia’s invasion isn’t countered in time.

-Not long after sunrise, a Russian military strike hit the center of Ukraine’s second-largest city, badly damaging the symbolic Soviet-era regional administration building.
-Closed-circuit television footage showed a fireball engulfing the street in front of the building, with a few cars continuing to roll out of the billowing smoke.
+Not long after sunrise, a Russian military strike hit the center of Ukraine’s second-largest city, badly damaging its symbolic Soviet-era regional administration building.
+Closed-circuit television footage showed a fireball engulfing the street in front of the building, with a few cars rolling out of the billowing smoke.

 “You cannot watch this without crying,” a witness said in a video of the aftermath, verified by The Associated Press.

-An emergency official said the bodies of at least six people had been pulled from the ruins, and at least 20 other people were injured.
+An emergency official said the bodies of at least six people had been pulled from the ruins, and at least 20 other people were wounded.
+Two bodies lay side by side on the cobblestones near an abandoned car.
+One was barefoot and wrapped in a blanket.
+The other, in military-colored clothing, had a clenched fist.

+People are also reading…

 It wasn’t immediately clear what type of weapon was used or how many people were killed, but Ukrainian President Volodymyr Zelenskyy said there were dozens of casualties.

-People are also reading…

-Zelenskyy called the attack on the square “frank, undisguised terror.
+Zelenskyy called the attack on the Freedom Square “frank, undisguised terror.
 Nobody will forgive.
 Nobody will forget.
 This attack on Kharkiv is a war crime.”

-It was feared that some of the volunteers were now among the dead.

-Windows of the administration building were blown out.
+At the administration building itself, windows were blown out.
 Ceilings had collapsed.
 Concrete dust added another layer of grim, gray desperation.
 A nearby car was crushed.

 As emergency responders picked through the debris, there was fresh anger.

-Unconvinced, one Kharkiv hospital has moved its maternity ward to a bomb shelter, with pregnant women pacing in the gloom.
+Unconvinced by Russian assurances, one Kharkiv hospital has moved its maternity ward to a bomb shelter, where heavily pregnant women pace in the gloom.
 The cries of dozens of newborns echoed off the thick concrete walls.
 Electrical cables dangled.
-Rolled-up mattresses were placed against windows.
+Rolled-up mattresses were placed against windows to protect residents from deadly glass shards if explosions landed nearby.

 As the shelling in Kharkiv intensified, one family spent a fifth day in another shelter beneath the city.
 Water bottles and backpacks were stocked in the basement.
 A military-style helmet hung on a shelf, and underneath it a boy looked at a phone.
 Boredom mixed with fear.

 “It is a nightmare, and it seizes you from the inside very strongly.
-This cannot be explained with words,” mother Ekaterina Babenko said.
+This cannot be explained with words,” said Ekaterina Babenko, the mother of the family.

 She could hardly believe the Russian attack was occurring in Kharkiv and tearing its neighborhoods apart.